chrisChatzi/ajax-query/README.md

 	ajaxSetHeaders(headers, callback)

-	should be an array of JSON objetcs e.g. [ { "Device-Token" : "qwerty" } ]
+	should be an array of JSON objects e.g. [ { "Device-Token" : "qwerty" } ]

 Set data type of requests: